invertase/react-native-firebase/docs/auth/phone-auth.md

 Ensure that all parts of step 1 and 2 from [the official firebase Android phone auth docs](https://firebase.google.com/docs/auth/android/phone-auth#enable-phone-number-sign-in-for-your-firebase-project) have been followed.

+To bypass Play Integrity for manual testing, you may [force Recaptcha to be used](https://rnfirebase.io/reference/auth/authsettings#appVerificationDisabledForTesting) prior to calling [verifyPhoneNumber](https://rnfirebase.io/reference/auth/phoneauthprovider#verifyPhoneNumber).

 # Expo Setup

 To use phone auth in an expo app, add the `@react-native-firebase/auth` config plug-in to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) section of your `app.json`.
 This is in addition to the `@react-native-firebase/app` plugin.